- Multidisciplinary Approach to Treating Brain Tumors

 Loyola Medicine’s specialists are nationally known for their expertise in treating brain tumors, which are abnormal masses of cells that may be benign (noncancerous) or malignant (cancerous).

 Your multidisciplinary team may include neurosurgeons, neurologists, neuro-oncologists, radiation oncologists, medical oncologists and neuroradiologists.
 Loyola neurosurgeons employ the latest technology, which allows them to deliver care that best preserves your quality of life.
-Loyola neurology and neurosurgery specialty is ranked 28th in the country on U.S. News & World Report's 2019-20 Best Hospitals list.
+Loyola Neurology & Neurosurgery specialty is among the top 50 in the country on U.S. News & World Report's 2020-21 Best Hospitals list.

 At Loyola, we treat all benign and malignant brain tumors, including: